Corona and the effects on contracts under Dutch law

 5. Other legal facts that change or end a registered agreement may be registered as well in the public registers, as far as they are based on a court judgment that has become final and binding, or that is immediately enforceable.

-A party to a contract under Dutch law can also seek damages as a result of non-performance.
+A party to a contract under Dutch law can also seek schadevergoeding (damages) as a result of wanprestatie (non-performance).
 He can do so (i) in addition to termination of the contract or (ii) as an alternative to contract termination.

-Therefore: force majeure relieves the obligor from an obligation to pay damages, and the same would go for unforeseen circumstances.
+Force majeure relieves the obligor from an obligation to pay damages, and the same applies to onvoorziene omstandigheden.